Photography & Videography

 Types of video services offered:

-Panels, lectures, and interviews that are recorded in a studio or other controlled location and require little editing.
+Panels, lectures, and interviews that are recorded in a studio or other controlled location and minimal editing.
 Usually shot and edited in the same month.

 Short, broadcast media-style videos depicting the impact of UC ANR research and programs.
-These projects take several weeks; timing depends on videographer workload.
+These projects can take up to several weeks; timing depends on videographer workload.

 Contact Senior Videographer Ethan Ireland or News and Information Outreach in Spanish (NOS) Program Manager Ricardo Vela to learn more about video services and resources.